Venue: Aula Kessler, Sociology Building, via Verdi 26 Trento

 career, Math scores

 The paper is co-authored with Chiara Rapallini (IZA, Germany)

-EM and SRS second year students you will be awarded the “Certificate of Advanced Studies" in Economics and Management and in Sociology and Social Research.
+EM and SRS second year students will be awarded the “Certificate of Advanced Studies" in Economics and Management and in Sociology and Social Research.